Woman watching OTT platform

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-Term of office: Appointed as Chairman with effect from 1 July 2019; Chair of the Remuneration Committee and a member of the Audit Committee.
+Term of Office: Appointed as Chairman effective 1 July 2019; Chair of the Remuneration Committee until Summer 2022 and a member of the Audit Committee.

-Current external appointments: Non-Executive Chairman of Peasy.com, Non-Executive Chairman of Brighter Beauty Group, Non-Executive Chairman of Bubbles Online Services Ltd., Director of NED Advisory Ltd., Director of Board Mentoring Ltd, Director of Sport Mentoring Ltd, Member of Industrial Development Advisory Board for UK Government.
+Current External Appointments: Non-Executive Chairman of Brighter Beauty Group, Non-Executive Chairman of JISP.com trading as Bubbles Online Services Ltd., Director of Board Mentoring Ltd.

 Mickey Kalifa, Independent Non-Executive Director

-Background and suitability for the role: Mickey is a Chartered Accountant and finance professional with nearly 30 years’ experience across the technology, media and gaming sectors.
-Mickey was appointed CFO of M&C Saatchi plc in March 2019, a LSE listed business.
-Previously he was CEO of the betPawa Group and CFO of Sportech plc. where he led a transformation in the company’s financial strength and played a prominent role in driving Sportech’s global expansion.
-He brings a combination of financial expertise, knowledge of public markets as well as a wide range of sector experience gained from a career spent in the technology, media and gaming sectors with some of the world’s largest media and technology companies, including Liberty Global, BSkyB PLC, Time Warner, Disney and Young and Rubicam.
+Background and Suitability for the Role: Mickey is a Chartered Accountant and finance professional with nearly 30 years of experience across the technology, media, and gaming sectors.
+He was appointed CFO of digital agency Dept in January 2022, having previously served as CFO at M&C Saatchi plc, an LSE-listed business, since March 2019.
+Prior to that, he was CEO of the betPawa Group and CFO of Sportech plc, where he significantly strengthened the company’s financial position and contributed to its global expansion.
+Mickey’s background combines financial expertise, public market knowledge, and extensive sector experience, gained from working with some of the world’s largest media and technology companies, including Liberty Global, BSkyB PLC, Time Warner, Disney, and Young & Rubicam.

 Dr. Stuart Green, CEO

-Term of office: A co-founder from the group’s inception in 2001, originally in the role CTO, and appointed CEO on 1 February 2006.
+Term of Office: A co-founder since the group’s inception in 2001, originally serving as CTO, and appointed CEO on 1 February 2006.

-Background and suitability for the role: Stuart brings over 30 years of experience of team building and executive management in the software industry to his role as CEO.
-Stuart established ZOO’s business strategy and difference in the marketplace by using software technology to deliver disruptive innovation.
-With a PhD in Computer Science he brings expertise in software technology, a track record of innovation having secured over 30 software patents, experience of leading innovative technology businesses as a result of having co-founded and sold three private software companies, and experience of capital markets gained from 21 years as a main board director of AIM-quoted companies.
+Background and Suitability for the Role: Stuart brings over 30 years of experience in team building and executive management in the software industry.
+He established ZOO’s business strategy and market differentiation by leveraging software technology for disruptive innovation.
+Holding a PhD in Computer Science, he offers deep expertise in software technology and a proven track record of innovation, with over 30 software patents to his name.
+Stuart has also led multiple technology businesses, co-founding and selling three private software companies, and has substantial capital markets experience, serving as a main board director of AIM-quoted companies for 24 years.

 Phillip Blundell, CFO

-Background and suitability for the role: Phill has extensive experience with AIM listed businesses having worked as an Executive Director for Dot Digital Group plc, Eagle Eye Solutions Group plc and Intelligent Environments Group plc.
-During the 21 years working for AIM listed businesses, he has floated one business and raised substantial funds to assist the growth strategies of the businesses.
-A qualified Chartered Accountant since 1987 with 31 years’ experience in the software and media industries, Phill brings both financial expertise and sector experience.
-He has 23 years as a CFO and Company secretary of AIM listed businesses providing strong Corporate Governance experience.
+Background and Suitability for the Role: Phill has extensive experience with AIM-listed businesses, having served as an Executive Director for Dot Digital Group plc, Eagle Eye Solutions Group plc, and Intelligent Environments Group plc.
+Over his 21 years working with AIM-listed businesses, he has successfully floated one company and raised substantial funds to support the growth strategies of these organisations.
+A qualified Chartered Accountant since 1987 with 31 years of experience in the software and media industries, Phill brings a combination of financial expertise and sector knowledge.
+He has served as CFO and Company Secretary for AIM-listed businesses for 23 years, contributing strong corporate governance experience.

 Gordon Doran, Chief Commercial Officer

-Term of office: Originally engaged as a commercial consultant in 2005 to establish the group’s US operations and was appointed Commercial Director on 28 July 2009.
+Term of Office: Originally engaged as a commercial consultant in 2005 to establish the group’s US operations; appointed Commercial Director on 28 July 2009.

-Background and suitability for the role: Gordon has spent his career in commercial roles with technology businesses in the UK and USA.
-As Chief Commercial Officer and President of ZOO’s US operation, Gordon is responsible for all global operations and has been pivotal in establishing relationships with a number of large US entertainment companies including the ‘big six’ Hollywood studios.
-Based on the West Coast of the USA, Gordon brings significant experience of sales and marketing in the software industry since the early 1990s, having held senior positions in a number of companies, including as COO for Mediostream Inc., and capital markets experience as a main board director for 10 years.
+Background and Suitability for the Role: Gordon has dedicated his career to commercial roles within technology businesses in the UK and USA.
+As Chief Commercial Officer and President of ZOO’s US operations, he is responsible for all global operations and has been instrumental in forming relationships with numerous large US entertainment companies, including the ‘big six’ Hollywood studios.
+Based on the West Coast of the USA, Gordon brings significant experience in sales and marketing within the software industry since the early 1990s.
+His previous roles include COO at Mediostream Inc., and he possesses capital markets experience as a main board director for 13 years.

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement